danielFrancisOlivieri/personalWebsite/README.md

 # personalWebsite
-Code for my personal website built with react and based on Aaron Klaser's tutorial
+Code for my personal website built with react and made with enormous thanks to Aaron Klaser.